brianteachman/console-event-calendar/README.md

 # CS 140: Computer Programming Fundamentals I

+My working dir for CS140 class at Whatcom Communtiy College, based on the book Building Java Programs - A Back to Basics Approach (2E).

-This code is product of my efforts in CS 140, Computer Programming Fundamentals I class in the Fall of 2017.
+This code is product of my efforts in CS140, Computer Programming Fundamentals I class in the Fall of 2017.

 ### Links